MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/Insider/RPi3BP.md

 * This image is only meant for RPi3B+ and will not boot on RPi2.
 * F5 driver deployment from Visual Studio does not work on IoT Core.
 * Onboard WIFI and Bluetooth do not work on RPI3B+.
-* Ft5406 touch screen driver is disabled on and RPi3B+.
+* Ft5406 touch screen driver is disabled on RPi3B+.
 * SD card activity LED is disabled.